Data Modeling for Environmental Science

 Course Description

-Back to top
+Back to Getting Started

 This course provides an introduction to data modeling using the R statistical computing language and likelihood, information theoretic, Bayesian and machine learning approaches to inference.
 The course includes a focus on the R language as a tool for data modeling and emphasizes examples and case studies from ecological and environmental sciences.